 |Oil-Based Polyurethane||Water-Based Polyurethane|

 So, Which Paint Brush is Better for Your Project?

 Better is a subjective term when it comes to either bristle or foam brushes.

-It will depend on what type of material you are covering, the type of paint being used, and whether you want to see brush strokes or not.
+It will depend on what type of material you are covering, the type of paint being used, the size of the project, and whether you want to see the brush strokes or not.

-If you want to see brush strokes, then the brush you need to use is obvious.
+If you are working on a larger project and are OK with some visible brush strokes, then the bristle brush you need to use is obvious.

 If not, then you might want to select a foam brush.

 Although a foam brush generally takes more work and will wear out much faster compared to a bristle brush.

 For small projects over smooth surfaces, a foam brush is arguably the best choice.